Kurvana

 thc-cartridge

-THC vape cartridges, sometimes shortened to THC cartridges or referred to as weed carts in popular culture, are an increasingly popular way to consume tetrahydrocannabinol or THC.
-THC is the psychoactive component of cannabis desired by many users.
+THC vape cartridges, sometimes shortened to “THC carts” or “weed carts” in popular culture, are an increasingly popular way to consume tetrahydrocannabinol or THC.
+THC is the psychoactive component of cannabis that’s desired by many users, although it is only one of many other cannabinoids found in the Cannabis sativa plant.
+This article will cover everything you need to know when choosing or using THC cartridges.

 Why are THC Cartridges Popular?

-1. Cartridges are portable and convenient
+1. Cartridges are portable and convenient.

-3. They tend to be long-lasting, because they come in concentrated doses
+3. They tend to be long-lasting, because they come in concentrated doses.

 What’s Inside a Cartridge?

-A vape pen battery holds a cannabis cartridge loaded with pre-filled cannabis oil or cannabis extract (a highly potent concentrate, also known as dab or wax, that contains THC concentrations ranging from 50% to 95%).
+A THC vape pen battery holds a cannabis cartridge loaded with pre-filled cannabis oil or cannabis extract (a highly potent concentrate, also known as dab or wax, that contains THC concentrations ranging from 50% to 95%).

-Heads up: reviews may refer to products by different terms, e.g., weed cart flavors instead of THC vape cart flavors.
+Heads up: reviews may refer to products by different terms, e.g., “weed cart flavors” instead of “THC vape cart flavors.”
 In most instances, these mean the same thing.
+As long as you’re choosing a high-quality brand, the word “flavor” is not referring to added flavors, but to the naturally-occurring terpene flavors produced by any given strain of cannabis.
+This is the case for all Kurvana products.

 What’s in Cannabis Oil?

 One of our most frequently asked questions concerns the ingredients that go into cannabis oil.
-Or, at a dispensary, you might hear the same question posed as what’s in weed oil?
+Or, at a dispensary, you might hear the same question posed as “what’s in weed oil?”

 cannabis-carts